Hawaii Content & Performance Standards III for physical education

 The following resources contain ideas and activities to help your child achieve 60 minutes of physical activity every day:

-2018 Hawaii State Physical Education Fair Video Competition Winners
+2019 Hawaii State A Lifetime of Healthy Activity (ALOHA) Physical Education (PE) Project Video Competition Winners

-The Hawaii State Department of Education's Health and Physical Education Program, Healthy Hawaii Initiative Program, and Hawaii Association for Health, Physical Education, Recreation, and Dance (HAHPERD) held the 2018 Hawaii State Physical Education Fair Video Competition focused on PE Standard 3 "Active Lifestyle" and PE Standard 4 "Physical Fitness."
-All secondary public or private school students in Hawaii were eligible to participate in the 2018 Hawaii State Physical Education Fair Video Competition.
-Students learned the importance of living a healthy lifestyle by creating a personal fitness plan that includes specific fitness goals.
-The achievement of these goals are measured by pre- and post-data collection and assessment.
+The Hawaii State Department of Education's (HIDOE) Health and Physical Education Program, Healthy Hawaii Initiative Program and Hawaii Association for Health, Physical Education, Recreation, and Dance (HAHPERD) held the 2019 Hawaii State ALOHA PE Project Video Competition focused on PE Standard 3 "Active Lifestyle" and PE Standard 4 "Physical Fitness."
+All HIDOE secondary school students were eligible to participate in the 2019 Hawaii State ALOHA PE Project Video Competition.
+Students learned the importance of living a healthy lifestyle by creating a personal Fitness Plan that includes specific fitness goals.
+The achievement of these goals is measured by pre- and post-data collection and assessment.